JonathanFry3/KSolve/BUILDING.md

 # Building

-Three main programs can be built from these source file.
+Three main programs can be built from these source files.
 To build any one of them, compile and link Game.cpp, KSolveAStar.cpp, GameStateMemory.hpp and the source file with the same name as the program you wish to build.
 When using g++, you will need the -pthread flag.
 Once you have a program working, I recommend -O3 as well.
 It works built for 32-bit or  64-bit operation, but will solve only small problems as a 32-bit executable.

+This code was developed on Linux and is already configured for VSCode using the g++ compiler.
+It has been ported to Windows twice, but is not maintained on that platform.

 The programs are: